 BEST BOOKS TO GET OUT OF DEBT

-This is the book I wrote to show you how real people who earn modest income unbury themselves from debt.
+This book shows how real people who earn modest incomes dig out of debt.
 I share my personal journey tackling college debt on a teacher’s salary, but the majority of the book focuses on the proven action steps you can take to tackle any debt–and the most common costly mistakes to avoid.
 If you like quick reads full of easy-to-understand information and inspiration, then you’ll love this book.

 Here is Dave Ramsey’s book about getting financially fit.
 He went from bankrupt to millionaire and helps people dig out of debt and plan for the future every day through his books, financial classes, and podcast (The Dave Ramsey Show).
-If you want a longer book from someone who has helped thousands of people clean up financial messes, then check out The Total Money Makover from your local library or order it from Amazon.
+If you want a longer book from someone who has helped thousands of people clean up financial messes, then check out The Total Money Makeover from your local library or order it from Amazon.